hundeo:

 What can the vet do?

 First of all, the vet will try to reduce the fever of your pet.
 Either injections, suppositories or various medications are suitable for this.
-Antipyretic agents such as carprofen.
+Antipyretic agents, such as carprofen.

-It is also very important to find out what is causing the unusually high body temperature.
+It is also important to find out what is causing the unusually high body temperature.
 Since fever can be a concomitant of many different diseases, diagnosis is not always easy.

 You should tell the vet everything that you have noticed about your pelt-nose's behavior in the last few days.
 This will help to narrow down the possible causes.